 - Set reading order of slide content, this is particularly important if there is more than one text box.
 Screen readers read the elements of a slide in the order they were added in, which might be different from the intended order.

-Useful resources on accessible documents
+University guidance on creating accessible documents

 - University of Oxford guidance on creating accessible documents